gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one by first creating the new DTLS connection, derive the new DTLS Key contextes, start using it, then closing the old one.
+Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one by first creating the new DTLS connection, derive the new DTLS Key contexts, start using it, then closing the old one.

 ## Criteria for Rekeying